rabanti-github/PicoXLSX/README.md

 See the full **API-Documentation** at: [https://rabanti-github.github.io/PicoXLSX/](https://rabanti-github.github.io/PicoXLSX/).

 The [Demo project](https://github.com/rabanti-github/PicoXLSX/tree/master/Demo) contains twelve simple use cases.
-You can find also the full documentation in the [Documentation-Folder](https://github.com/rabanti-github/PicoXLSX/tree/master/Documentation) or as C# documentation in the .CS files.
+You can find also the full documentation in the [Documentation-Folder](https://github.com/rabanti-github/PicoXLSX/tree/master/docs) (html files or single chm file) or as C# documentation in the psrticular .CS files.

 See also: [Getting started in the Wiki](https://github.com/rabanti-github/PicoXLSX/wiki/Getting-started)